Training & skills

 Note: National Certificate in Electronic Security Level 3 and 4 will remain valid for a period of time as they are replaced by the New Zealand Certificates in Electrotechnology Level 3 and Electronic Security Level 4.

-• a letter from your employer showing your work history.
+• a signed letter from your employer showing your work history.
 This can be your past or present employer

-• a letter from your employer showing that you are an apprentice or receiving on the job training
+• a signed letter from your employer showing that you are an apprentice or receiving on the job training

 • New Zealand National Diploma in Security (Level 6) supplemented by on the job training